Nociception/piscine_datascience/README.md

 This post common core [42](https://42.fr)'s piscine is an intensive program which allows to learn basical database and SQL skills.
 Each module introduces a new concept, more or less one by one.
 They must be validated in the order they are proposed.

+## Note
+As each of these days are supposed to be defended once at a time, the Makefile+docker setup files are in each Day* directory.

 ---

 # The Modules (also called Days)